Homicide: Life on the Street: Home media

-A&E Home Video (under license by NBC Entertainment) released all seven seasons of Homicide: Life on the Street on DVD in Region 1 between 2003 and 2005.
-The TV movie Homicide: The Movie was released on DVD in Region 1 by Trimark Pictures on May 22, 2001.
+New Video (through A&E Home Video and NBC Home Entertainment) released all seven seasons of Homicide: Life on the Street on DVD in Region 1 between 2003 and 2005.
+The Television film Homicide: The Movie was released on DVD in Region 1 by Trimark Pictures on May 22, 2001.
 A&E Home Entertainment also released a complete series set in collectible 'file cabinet' packaging on November 14, 2006.
 The complete series was subsequently re-released in regular packaging on October 20, 2009.
-FremantleMedia Ltd handled distribution rights of all 7 seasons via international.
+FremantleMedia handled distribution rights of all 7 seasons via International.

 On April 5, 2017, it was announced that Shout!
 Factory had acquired the rights to the series in Region 1 and would re-release Homicide: Life on the Street - The Complete Series on DVD on July 4, 2017.

 In Australia, Region 4, the releases were the same as the Region 2 release.
 These were distributed by Roadshow Entertainment.
 The Complete Series collection was distributed by Shock Entertainment and packaged as the Region 1 releases with Series 1 & 2 and Series 3 through to 7.
 Via Vision Entertainment obtained the rights to the series and released 'The Complete Series (Special Edition)' boxset in May 2021 in the same format of the shock releases.

+On June 17, 2024, producer David Simon announced on Twitter that NBC have finally secured music rights, which will allow them to sell the show to a streaming service.
+On July 22, 2024, NBC announced the show and movie would be available on Peacock in 4K and it officially arrived the following month.
+As of March 2025, it is also available to stream on both Prime Video, iTunes and Tubi.